massimocaprinali/cloud-foundry-public/depapps.md

 # Deploying apps
 {: #deployingapps}

 You can deploy applications to {{site.data.keyword.Bluemix}} with the command line interface or the integrated development environments (IDEs).
 You can also use application manifests to deploy applications.
-When you use an application manifest, you reduce the number of deployment details that you must specify every time that you deploy an application to {{site.data.keyword.Bluemix_notm}}.
+When you use an application manifest, you reduce the number of deployment details that you must specify every time that you deploy an application to {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

 ## Application deployment
 {: #appdeploy}

-Deploying an application to {{site.data.keyword.Bluemix_notm}} includes two phases, staging the application and starting the application.
+Deploying an application to {{site.data.keyword.cloud_notm}} includes two phases, staging the application and starting the application.

 ### Staging an application
 {: #diego}

-During the staging phase, {{site.data.keyword.Bluemix_notm}} takes care of the application container orchestration.
-When you push an app, the Cloud Controller sends a staging request to {{site.data.keyword.Bluemix_notm}}, which takes over the task of allocating the app instances.
-The {{site.data.keyword.Bluemix_notm}} backend orchestrates application containers in a way to ensure fault-tolerance and long-term consistency
+During the staging phase, {{site.data.keyword.cloud_notm}} takes care of the application container orchestration.
+When you push an app, the Cloud Controller sends a staging request to {{site.data.keyword.cloud_notm}}, which takes over the task of allocating the app instances.
+The {{site.data.keyword.cloud_notm}} backend orchestrates application containers in a way to ensure fault-tolerance and long-term consistency

 #### Staging a new app
 {: #stageapp}